pnp/sp-starter-kit/documentation/modifying-spfx-solutions.md

 This project includes multiple SPFx solutions including webparts, extensions, and libraries that come pre-included and deployed to the tenant app catalog with a [default installation of the SP Starter Kit](../provisioning).

-You may also consider [mManually deploying the SP Starter Kit .sppkg SPFx solution packages to the tenant App Catalog](./manual-deploy-sppkg-solution.md)
+You may also consider [Manually deploying the SP Starter Kit .sppkg SPFx solution packages to the tenant App Catalog](./manual-deploy-sppkg-solution.md)

 ## Notes and recommendations